Latest Status

-The Resort Municipality of Whistler (RMOW) is currently leading a project to develop a Grizzly Bear-Human Conflict Mitigation Strategy along with the Conservation Officer Service (COS) and the Ministry of Forests, Lands, Resource Operations and Rural Development (FLNRORD).
+The Resort Municipality of Whistler (RMOW) developed the Grizzly Bear-Human Conflict Mitigation Strategy along with the Conservation Officer Service (COS) and the Ministry of Forests, Lands, Resource Operations and Rural Development (FLNRORD).

 - conflict mitigation strategies, and